How do I choose the best pension provider?

 Pension funds are generally made up of a portfolio of assets.
 Some are higher risk and higher reward while others are lower risk but with lower expected returns.
 A pension provider, however, never guarantees the level of return on investment.

-There’s been a big move in recent years for pension portfolios to invest in Sustainable Pensions (also known as ‘green pensions’ or ‘ESG pensions’).
+There’s been a big move in recent years for pension portfolios to invest in sustainable pensions (also known as ‘green pensions’ or ‘ESG pensions’).
 This is where funds are invested in portfolios from businesses that have been assessed to ensure they meet stringent social, environmental or educational standards.
 Historically, some portfolios included weaponry, gambling, money-lending or tobacco and some pension providers specifically exclude these investment types.

 It's important when choosing a pension provider that you know what the investment portfolio is made up of, the potential risk level involved and that it aligns with your business’s values as well as the values of your employees.